Minimum Cost of Living Across Canada

 Variable

-With current levels of inflation the cost of living in Canada is rising throughout the country.
+The inflation rate in Canada remained significantly higher than the target inflation throughout the course of 2022 and even in the first half of 2023, raising the cost of living throughout the country.
 Understanding how much it will cost you to live in certain cities and provinces compared to the average and median income in that city or province is a key factor in determining where to live.
 It is important to understand how much it costs to live in a certain area compared to how much is earned in that area because the cost of living may affect the net worth of a person over time.
 If the cost of living is high, an individual will not be able to save as much money, which will lead to a decrease in net worth growth.
 Your cost of living can include the costs of key necessities such as:

-Housing costs include rent, electricity costs and communication service costs, all which vary depending on your province.
+Housing costs include rent, electricity costs and communication service costs, all of which vary depending on your province.
 Renting is also impacted by the type of home you rent.
-The type of homes we will cover in this guide are:
+The types of homes we will cover in this guide are:

 • Bachelor style apartments designed for 1 person

-• 2 bedroom apartments designed for 2 people
+• 2 bedroom apartments designed for a couple or a small family of 3

 • 3 bedroom apartments designed for a small family of 3 or 4